Mordecai Kaplan: Life and work

 Kaplan was a prolific writer.
-In addition to his published works, he kept a journal from 1913 until the late 1970s, with 27 volumes, each with 350 - 400 handwritten pages.
+In addition to his published works, he kept a journal from 1913 until the late 1970s, comprising 27 volumes, each with 350-400 handwritten pages.
 The journal is certainly the largest by a Jew, and may even be one of the most extensive on record.

 After the death of his wife in 1958, he married Rivka Rieger, an Israeli artist, in 1959.
 He died in New York City in 1983 at the age of 102.
-He was survived by Rivka and his daughters Dr. Judith Eisenstein, Hadassah Musher, Dr. Naomi Wenner and Selma Jaffe-Goldman; as well as seven grandchildren, and nine great-grandchildren.
+He was survived by Rivka and his daughters Judith Kaplan Eisenstein, Hadassah Musher, Naomi Wenner, and Selma Jaffe-Goldman, as well as seven grandchildren and nine great-grandchildren.